CodingMinds/world_simulator/Readme.md

 food.
 The agent loads the first possible world.
 The amount of attempts will be printed to stdout.

+#### improved_agent.py

+A simple demo of a random acting agent which terminates if he found food.
+The agent loads the first possible world and interprets food and objects to improve his behaviour.
+The amount of attempts will be printed to stdout.

 #### guest_ui.php

 A simple demo of a php UI to show interested users what's going on.
 Uses